-For more information on adding an application, please read the article on Adding an Application.
+For more information on adding an application, read Add Applications.

 The application server shows up right away in Contrast under the Servers tab.
 However, the application won’t appear in Contrast until you browse through it and generate some traffic.
 When an application first appears in Contrast, it’s listed as a trial application.
 As a trial application, the interesting information is blurred out under the application's Vulnerabilities tab.
 (Note that the same vulnerabilities appear on the Vulnerabilities page.)

 To see all the information, these applications must be licensed.
-For more information on licensing your application, read the article on Licensing an Application.
+For more information on licensing your application, read the article on License Applications.

-Go to the Applications page to get detailed information, see findings, scores, manage licenses, settings and more.
+Go to the Applications page to see findings, scores, manage licenses, settings and more.
 Read the Manage Applications article for more details.

 In the Servers page, you can set the environment for each server to Development, QA or Production.
 Select your application in the grid to compare the differences across environments as code travels and track vulnerabilities in the Overview page.
 Contrast sets up a shell for you to designate servers; once that’s in place, Contrast can get busy finding weaknesses.

-For more information, including screenshots, go to the Set Up Environments article.
+For more information, go to Set Up Environments.